benswift/dp17-uq/plan.md

 ### Our secret sauce

-In the sparse grids and reduced basis models, we have the ability to interpolate efficiently in the parameter space, allowing otherwise computationally expensive model families to be explored in a real-time, interactive fashion.
-We also have the tools and expertise to incorporate these methods in an interactive audiovisual environment suitable for immersive parameter exploration.
+Using sparse grids and reduced basis models, we have the ability to interpolate efficiently in the parameter space, allowing otherwise computationally expensive model families to be explored in a real-time, interactive fashion.
+These tools can also be extented to aid in the quantification of uncertainties in the model at little cost.
+We also have the tools and expertise to incorporate these methods in an immersive audiovisual environment suitable for parameter exploration.

 ### Key concepts

 - optimisation
 - interfaces
-- numerical methods?
+- numerical methods

 ### Notes